 Jonathan P. Goldstein

-Jon Goldstein received his Ph.D. in economics from the University of Massachusetts.
-He has been on the faculty of Bowdoin College since 1979.
-He has also held appointments as Visiting Professor at the University of California (Riverside), and the Physics Institute in Nizhni Novgorod, Russia, the University of Massachusetts and as a Resident Scholar at the Jerome Levy Economic Institute at Bard College.
+Jon Goldstein received his Ph.D. in economics from the University of Massachusetts (Amherst).
+He served on the faculty of Bowdoin College from 1979-2020.
+He has held appointments as Visiting Professor at the University of California (Riverside), the Physics Institute in Nizhni Novgorod, Russia, the University of Massachusetts at Amherst and as a Resident Scholar at the Jerome Levy Economic Institute at Bard College.

-Goldstein's primary research interests are in the areas of macroeconomics and econometrics as applied to issues concerning cyclical fluctuations.
-His work has focused on the development and empirical testing of theories (models) of pricing, profitability, and investment over the business cycle and the existence of long waves.
+Goldstein's fields of specialization are Political Economy, Macroeconomic Theory and Applied Econometrics.
+His primary research interests are short-run and long-run cyclical fluctuations in the macro economy including financial crises.
+He employs an endogenous analysis of these phenomena rooted in the heterodox, particularly Marxian, tradition.
+His work has focused on the development and empirical testing of theories (models) of pricing, profitability and investment over the business cycle, two and three social class predator-prey models of fluctuations and the existence of long economy-wide swings.
 He has published numerous articles on these subjects in academic journals and edited collections.

 In 1995-1996 he spent his sabbatic leave in Russia studying Russian labor markets in transition.

-Goldstein teaches courses in macroeconomics, statistics, econometrics, Marxian political economy and the business cycle.
+Goldstein taught courses in macroeconomics, statistics, econometrics, Marxian political economy and the business cycle.

-He lives in a saltwater farm in nearby Georgetown, Maine and enjoys a variety of outdoor activities including hiking, camping, boating and motorcycling.
+He lives in a saltwater farm in nearby Georgetown, Maine and enjoys a variety of outdoor activities including adventure travel, hiking, bicycling, and pickleball.

 - PhD, Economics, University of Massachusetts